Criminal Law - Kidnapping

 In today’s legal parlance, though the term “Caesarean kidnapping” often refers to the abduction of newborns, it has also been applied to the forced transportation of an abductee from one country to another.

-A landmark case is one which crystallizes a needed change of law which has lain in abeyance within the public consciousness for some while.
+A landmark case is one which crystallises a needed change of law which has lain in abeyance within the public consciousness for some while.
 Indeed, prior to the Lindbergh case, a law was being considered by Congress similar to that resulting from this kidnapping.
-Its passage was spurred by the furor generated throughout the U.S. by the Lindbergh tragedy.
+Its passage was spurred by the furore generated throughout the U.S. by the Lindbergh tragedy.

 In 1927, Charles Lindbergh made the first solo flight over the Atlantic Ocean, thereby becoming an icon of light.
 Two years later he married Anne Morrow, the second of three daughters of the American ambassador to Mexico.
 The couple’s first child, named Charles Augustus after his father, was born on June 22nd 1930, Anne Lindbergh’s 24th birthday.
 The 1932 kidnapping/killing of his small son resonated throughout America as an attack upon its sense of renewal.